Bounds and convex heuristics for bi-objective optimal experiment design in water networks: Background and problem formulation

 where $N_i = \{1,\ldots,n_n\}\setminus \{i\}$ and $I(z) = \{ j \in \{1,\ldots,n_n\} \; | \; z_j=1\}$.
 Coefficients $C_{ij}$ are defined as the length of the shortest-path between node $i$ and node $j$, where each link $l$ has been assigned a weight $L_l$, with $l \in \{1,\ldots,n_p\}$.
 Function $f_T$ can be interpreted as the sum of the distances between network nodes and their closest sensors.
 The following Lemma shows how to reformulate $f_T$ using linear programming. \begin{lemma} Let $\hat{z} \in \{0,1\}^{n_n}$, then $f_T(\hat{z})$ is the optimal value of the following linear program:

-\end{lemma} \begin{proof} See Appendix~\ref{app:tec_proofs}. \end{proof} The above lemma implies that the problem of minimizing $f_T$ can be formulated as a mixed integer linear program (MILP) and solved using integer programming techniques~\cite{Fontana2015}.
+\end{lemma} \begin{proof} See section S2 of the Supplementary Material. \end{proof} The above lemma implies that the problem of minimizing $f_T$ can be formulated as a mixed integer linear program (MILP) and solved using integer programming techniques~\cite{Fontana2015}.
 Because the size of these MILPs grows rapidly with the number of nodes, previous literature has also considered both specialized heuristics~\cite{Reese2006,Ushakov2021}, and model reduction approaches for specific network topologies~\cite{Church2020}.

 As shown by the numerical experiments reported in Section~\ref{sec:numexp}, a single sensor configuration that simultaneously minimizes $f_D$ and $f_T$ may not exist.
 Therefore, in the next Section, we introduce a new bi-objective problem formulation, and a scalarization method to generate an approximation of the associated Pareto front.